 |photo: Elizabeth Wirija|

 Akwaeke Emezi is an Igbo and Tamil writer and video artist.
-Her debut novel, Freshwater (Grove Atlantic, February 13, 2018), is an Indie Next selection and has been listed as a most anticipated book of 2018 by Esquire, ELLE, Cosmopolitan, Huffington Post, the Rumpus and Bustle, among others.
-Her short story "Who Is Like God" won the 2017 Commonwealth Short Story Prize for Africa.
+Their debut novel, Freshwater (Grove Atlantic, February 13, 2018), is an Indie Next selection and has been listed as a most anticipated book of 2018 by Esquire, Elle, Cosmopolitan, Huffington Post, the Rumpus and Bustle, among others.
+Their short story "Who Is Like God" won the 2017 Commonwealth Short Story Prize for Africa.